samoyi/note/Web/Network/basic/ChromeNetworkTiming.md

 A request being queued indicates that:
 * The request was postponed by the rendering engine because it's considered lower priority than critical resources (such as scripts/styles).
 This often happens with images.
 * The request was put on hold to wait for an unavailable TCP socket that's about to free up. <mark>不懂什么意思，和下面这一项有些像</mark>
-* The request was put on hold because the browser only allows six TCP connections per origin on HTTP 1.
+* There are already six TCP connections open for this origin, which is the limit.
+Applies to HTTP/1.0 and HTTP/1.1 only.
-* Time spent making disk cache entries (typically very quick.)
+* The browser is briefly allocating space in the disk cache

 ### Stalled/Blocking
 * Time the request spent waiting before it could be sent.